fusion809/fusion809.github.io-old3/_posts/2016/02/PMS/DNF/dnf.md

 * builddep &mdash; install the required build-dependencies of a package.
 * URL installs.

 it also has support for use of wildcard operators.
-For example, {% include Code/coders-rc.html line1="dnf install kernel*" %} will attempt (not necessarily succeeding though, in the case of package conflicts) all packages that's name begins with the word "kernel".
+For example, {% include Code/coders.html puncr="," line1="dnf install kernel*" %} will attempt (not necessarily succeeding though, in the case of package conflicts) all packages that's name begins with the word "kernel".
 This can be helpful and time-saving when one wishes to install all subpackages of a package (e.g., the `-devel`, `-doc`, *etc.* subpackages).

 ### Speed
 Running {% include Code/coders.html line1="time dnf install -y vim-common" %} returns: